HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/04-run_using_binaries/04-run-validator-node.md

 ## Prepare and Run

-For running a validator node the specific command-line arguments you'd want to set are the following:
+For running a validator node (refer to [this page](../01-preliminaries.md#node-types.md) for node types) the specific command-line arguments you'd want to set are the following:

 | Name        | Description                                                                                                                                                                             | Value                      |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------- |